COMHIS/python-basics/5_markov_chains/part5.md

 * Choose a random word from the list of bigram pairs.

 Still within the loop, add that randomly chosen word to the end of our results list.

 **Tip:** Remember the `.append()` -method here.

 ### Finishing touches

 We should be almost done now.
 The results list should have randomly chosen words in sequence, with a semisensible structure.
 Join that list into a string, and write it into an output file.
 After that you're done!
-After a succesful run try alterin the length parameter.
+After a succesful run try altering the length parameter.

 Combining the list to a single string is easy.
 Just [google](https://www.google.fi/search?q=python+combine+list+into+string) it.
 This too should be stored in a variable.
 In general you want to be storing things in variables all the time.